-Each state has wrongful death laws which spell out who may file a wrongful death lawsuit, what damages are available, and a statute of limitations restricting the amount of time a decedent’s survivors have to take legal action.
+Each state has wrongful death laws which spell out who can file a wrongful death suit, what damages are available, and a statute of limitations restricting the amount of time a decedent’s survivors have to take legal action.

 Georgia law specifies precise rules for determining who is entitled to file a wrongful death claim.

 Nevertheless, according to the Atlanta law firm of Spaulding Injury Law, trying to file a wrongful death claim in Georgia can be “quite complicated and confusing.”